Online MHA Frequently Asked Questions

-The program takes two years and one semester (seven semesters total, or about 28 months).
+The Online MHA program takes two years and one term (seven terms total, or about 28 months).
 It is not possible to complete this program on a shorter (or longer) timeline.

-The program is offered part-time only, 6 credits per semester.
-Weekly live classes are held in the evenings for 60-90 minutes.
-Students can expect to spend 3-4 hours in live classes each week.
+The Online MHA program is offered part-time only.
+Each term is six credits, except Term Two and Term Seven, which are each 7.5 credits .
+Weekly, live classes are held in the evenings for 60 minutes.
+Students can expect to spend two hours in live classes each week.

 Applying To The Online MHA

 Applications to the Online MHA program are accepted on a rolling basis.

 You are not required to submit GRE or GMAT scores to apply to the Online MHA, but it is recommended if you have limited quantitative undergraduate coursework.
 Scores should be no more than five years old and should be transmitted directly from your testing agency.

 Quantitative analysis is important to the work of healthcare managers and a core component of the Online MHA program.
 If you do not currently have any quantitative coursework that demonstrates your ability to succeed in the program represented in your previous academics or professional experience, taking one of the following can help you gain the necessary quantitative proficiency for admission:

 - A college-level quantitative course (undergraduate or graduate) at an accredited college/university (on-campus or online)

 - An online quantitative-focused course through StraighterLine (such as this course)